botanicus/commonjs_modules/README.md

 - Rename examples, implicit is only `export ClassName`.
 - exports.default = Class.new {}.
 What .name to set?
 The file I guess.
-- Cache modules.
-- An example with refinements.
 - What happens when include is used on a file level?
 I think this makes refinements obsolete as well UNLESS it's for the core classes such as String or Regexp.